Labs on cloud

 Red Hat certifications are industry leading in the IT field.
-Exams are designed to be hands-on and performance based to ensure the most accurate, real-world environments.
+Red Hat Training are designed to be hands-on and performance based to ensure the most accurate, real-world environments.
 Red Hat customers can feel confident that they are getting the most from their Red Hat deployments because certified professionals work with customers every step of the way.

 A Red Hat Certified System Administrator (RHCSA) certification is earned when an IT professional demonstrates the core system administration skills common to Red Hat Enterprise Linux environments.
 RHCSA is an appropriate certification for system administrators and professionals in a wide variety of related roles, including database administrators, developers, and support technicians.

 Red Hat Certified Engineer (RHCE) is earned by a Red Hat Certified System Administrator (RHCSA) who has demonstrated the knowledge, skill and ability required of senior system administrator responsible for Red Hat Enterprise Linux systems.

 This 50 day (Weekdays – 3hrs.)
 OR 16-week (Sunday/Saturday) instructor led Linux course is designed to provide professionals with extensive server knowledge to accomplish their day to day job and RHCSA/RHCE certifications.
 The key to a high success rate is based on the program’s objectives as follows:

 - Course contents are based on REDHAT guide lines

 - Industry Experienced Certified instructors